nbikker/heart-project/README.md

 # Heart Failure Prediction Project

 ### Objective/About the dataset
 This project's goal is to predict what causes death by heart failure.
 Heart failure is the number 1 cause of death world wide, accounting for 31% of global deaths.
 Heart failure can occur when the heart can't pump enough blood to the rest of the body.
 As we know, most heart diseases can first be prevented by addressing lifestyle habits such as an unhealthy diet, lack of phsyical exercise, smoking/drug use, and obesity.
-People that are already at greater risk due to these factors need early detection in what is causing it and would benefit from understanding models that can better predict death be heart failure.
+People that are already at greater risk due to these factors need early detection in what is causing it and would benefit from understanding models that can better predict death by heart failure. <br />

 This data set from Davide Chicco and Giuseppe Jurman consists of 299 patients and 13 different variables that can be used to predict mortality by heart failure.
 These variables include age, sex, anaemia, creatinine phosphokinase, diabetes, ejection fraction, high blood pressure, platelets, serum creatinine, serum sodium, time, whether they smoke or not, and if they died.
 This data set includes binary variables (0 and 1).
-For anaemia, diabetes, high blood pressure, and smoking, 0 means false and 1 means true.
-For sex, 0 means female and 1 means male.
-For death event, 0 means they survived and 1 means they died.
+- For anaemia, diabetes, high blood pressure, and smoking, 0 means false and 1 means true.
+- For sex, 0 means female and 1 means male.
+- For death event, 0 means they survived and 1 means they died.

 ### Methods used
-First, important libraries I used for this data set were `skimr` to identify types of variables, `ggplot2` for visualizations, `survival` and `survminer` for the cox regression plot, and `caret` for logistic regression.
+To begin, important libraries I used for this data set include `skimr` to identify types of variables, `ggplot2` for visualizations, `survival` and `survminer` for the cox regression plot, and `caret` for logistic regression.
 To analyze this data set, I first wanted to create visualizations to better understand the data.
-From there, I wanted to use statistical methods such as regression models to determine which variables would be most significant in predicting death by heart failure.
+From there, I wanted to use statistical methods such as regression models to determine which variables would be most significant in predicting death by heart failure. <br />

 To start off, I used the `skim()` function from the `skimr` package to examine and identify the types of variables.
-From there, I used the `ggplot2` package in R to create boxplots and observe any outliers and analyze the means based on death event. <br />
+Next, I used the `ggplot2` package in R to create boxplots and observe any outliers and analyze the means based on death event. <br />

 First, let us examine the variables.
 ```
 skim(df)
 ```
-Results of the skim function
+###### *Results of the skim function*
 ```
 skim_variable            n_missing complete_rate       mean        sd      p0
  * <chr>                        <int>         <dbl>      <dbl>     <dbl>   <dbl>